trenskow/tabsvsspaces/README.md

 	      are perfectly aligned.  */
 	}

 See?
-Two-space indentation - alignment still works.
+Two-character indentation - alignment still works.

 So let's also agree on **spaces** for **alignment**.